mrsamsami/Convex-Optimization/README.md

 The barrier method solves a sequence of above problems for increasing positive t, until the duality gap gets very small.
 You can find the implementation and various experiments in [the barrier method notebook](Barrier%20Method.ipynb).

 Moreover, I provide the implementation of the [primal-dual interior-point method](Primal-Dual%20Interior-Point.ipynb).
-Like the barrier method, primal-dual interior-point techniques aim to compute approximately points on the central path, and its iterations are not necessarily feasible, but they are often more efficient.
+Like the barrier method, primal-dual interior-point technique aims to compute approximately points on the central path, and its iterations are not necessarily feasible, but they are often more efficient.
 The Primal-dual interior-point method directly applies Newton root-finding update for solving the perturbed KKT conditions.

 #### Ridge Classification With Proximal Gradient Descent